- Chart

 Disclaimers:

-The information provided is for informational purposes only and should not be considered financial advice.
-Investors should consult with a financial advisor before making any investment decisions.
-Market conditions can change rapidly, and past performance is not indicative of future results.
+The information provided is for general informational purposes only and does not constitute investment advice.
+Performance data is historical and not indicative of future results.
+Investors should consult with a qualified financial advisor before making any investment decisions.
+Market share data and specific AUM figures can fluctuate and are best obtained from real-time financial data sources.

 AI Summarization is directionally correct and might not be accurate.